eDrivers/eDriversMS/Revisions/Rebuttal.md

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
 **Answer:**

 > - The material has yet to be released publicly on GitHub as we were waiting for the review process to be completed.
-We can, however, provide access to the repositories in the interim.
+We can, however, provide access to the repositories for the review process if the reviewer wishes to review the contents.

-> - As for the package, we will not be releasing a version on CRAN just yet.
-The material is not yet implemented on the St. Lawrence Global Observatory (SLGO; https://ogsl.ca/en) servers (our partners on this project) and the data is currently contained directly in the R package.
-Our goal is to publish the package and submit it for peer-review once the data is available and accessible through SLGO's API.
-However, the package and the data will be available on Github in the interim.
+> - As for the package and the data, it will be available on Github, but we will not release a version on CRAN just yet.
+The material is not yet implemented on the St. Lawrence Global Observatory (SLGO; https://ogsl.ca/en) servers (our partners on this project) and the data are currently embedded directly in the R package.
+Our goal is to publish the package and submit it for peer-review once the data are available and accessible through SLGO's API.

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->

 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->
-# Question 2
+## Question 2
 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->

 ***Please highlight the limitations and strengths***